Shiaoming/Python-VO/readme.md

 ## Python-VO
 A simple python implemented visual odometry.
+This project is inspired and based on [superpoint-vo](https://github.com/syinari0123/SuperPoint-VO) and [monoVO-python](https://github.com/uoip/monoVO-python).

 **SIFT Features on KITTI**